perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 **ii.
 Briefly describe one possible solution with the step-by-step instructions to rectify this issue.
 (5 marks)**

 **(b) List two action items that are related to the commitment of Microsoft towards quality.
 (6 marks)**
+- The use of best practices in all phases of software developments
+- Thorough testing of software

 **(c) List five "security by default" examples we can find from a fresh deployed Primary Domain Controller Server (PDC).
 (10 marks)**